-At the control stage, a model predictive control based on a FFNN model of the process was designed.
-Since the FFNN model captures the nonlinear nature of the process it has the potential advantage over the linear models widely used in the MPC framework.
-The proposed scheme guaranteed feasibility of the reference tracking in the presence of input constrains.
-It should, however, be pointed out that variations of initial conditions and disturbances during the batch are not treated in the paper but are most probably to appear in the reality.
-Future work will focus on these issues.
+Since the ANN models capture the nonlinear process nature, both methods have the potential advantage over the control methods based on linear models.
+It should, however, be pointed out that variations of initial conditions and disturbances during the batch are not treated in this paper but they are most probably to appear in the reality.
+Work on it is now in progress.